OVS-Kernel Hardware Acceleration

 class/net/enp4s0f0/compat/devlink/mode

-At this stage, VF representors have been created.
-To map a representor to its VF, make sure to obtain the representor's
+At this stage, VFs and VF representors have been created.
+To map a representor to its VF, obtain the representor's

 switchidand